tryingsomestuff/Minic/README.md

 Anand      : based on Anand most used opening lines (thanks to Jonathan Cremers)
 ```

 You can use both the command line argument or the GUI option to select and activate the book.
-Note that using books, Minic will use random lines to be for fun to play against.
+Note that using books, Minic will use random lines to be more fun to play against.

 ## Thanks